jeanot1314/Emergency_button-Reliable-Inexpensive-Design/README.md

 How to make a device cheap, reliable, easy to integrate, discret and with no monthly payment?

-The project is described here : https://hackaday.io/project/27017-emergency-button-reliable-inexpensive-design
+The Wifi ESP8266 version of the project is described here : https://hackaday.io/project/27017-emergency-button-reliable-inexpensive-design

+The Z-Wave Z-Uno version of the project is described here : https://makershare.com/projects/emergency-button-z-wave-3g-gateway

 ![Cover](Photos/new_cover.png)